TLDR

 -

-Set Auto-deposit for e-transfers.
-This service eliminates the need for a security question and answer in every transaction lessening the risk that someone unintended could intercept the funds.
+Set up Autodeposit for e-Transfers.
+This service eliminates the need for a security question and answer in every transaction, lessening the risk that someone unintended could intercept the funds.

 -

-Enable 2-Step Verification on your RBC banking app.
+Enable 2-factor authentication on your RBC banking app.

 -